The Ethereum Virtual Machine is a sentient being

 O futility

-How many nights, waiting in vain
+How many nights,

 Wanting to write the numbers